glitchcoretech/glitchcoretech.github.io/README.md

   <h3>1.1 Collection of Personal Information</h3>

   <p>
-    TikSave Pro does <strong>not collect any Personal Information</strong>.
+    Our applications do <strong>not collect any Personal Information</strong>.
 Personal Information includes, but is not limited to, your name, photos, physical address, social security numbers, email address, or geographic location information.
   </p>